 Isotope trends show a similar seasonal cyclicity and amplitude dependence on latitude as seen in global CO2 concentrations.

-This is a chart of C13/C12 observations in carbon dioxide, at latitudes ranging from the arctic circle to the south pole.
+This is a chart of d C13/C12 observations in carbon dioxide, at latitudes ranging from the arctic circle to the south pole.
 There is an annual, asymmetric cyclicity to the measurements, and a gradual downward trend, indicating progressively lighter isotopic composition in the atmosphere.

 Let's take a more detailed look at the cycles.
-This chart shows the C13/C12 readings from 2003 to 2006.
+This chart shows the d C13/C12 readings from 2003 to 2006.
 Observation stations are color-coded by latitude, with warm colors indicating the southern hemisphere, and cool colors showing the northern hemisphere.
 The asymmetrical Northern Hemisphere cycles are exactly the inverse of what we saw in the previous CO2 charts.

-Let's take a close look at the seasonal nature of the C13/C12 cycles.
+Let's take a close look at the seasonal nature of the d C13/C12 cycles.
 The isotope signature rises sharply in the Northern Hemisphere summer, and falls through the remainder of the year, sharply at first, and then more gradually.
 Southern hemisphere observations show a very weak opposite polarity to the northern hemisphere.
-If we take the southern hemisphere readings as a baseline for global C13/C12, it is clear that there are forces producing both positive and negative seasonal deflections from that baseline.
+If we take the southern hemisphere readings as a baseline for global d C13/C12, it is clear that there are forces producing both positive and negative seasonal deflections from that baseline.

 We can remove the long-term trend from the chart, to see the cyclicity better.
 I subtracted a one-year moving average of measurements at each station from the data, to produce the chart of relative fluctuation.
 Differences between northern and southern hemispheres are apparent, as is the asymmetry of the cycles.